typemill/docs/03-for-theme-developers/02-configuration-file.md

-# Theme Meta with YAML
+# Theme Configurations with YAML

 It is highly recommended to add some meta-information to your theme.
 This is quickly done with a small YAML-file, which must have the same name as your theme folder.
 The YAML-file has up to three parts and is used for the following: